stigsec/Text-Image-Obfuscation/README.md

-# T.I.O. v1 - Text Image Obfuscation by Stigs
+# T.I.O. v1 - Text Image Obfuscation by stigsec

 ## Overview
 **T.I.O.
 (Text Image Obfuscation)** is a Python-based application that allows users to encrypt and decrypt images using a form of steganography.
 The application leverages random pixel generation to create an encryption key image and overlays an obfuscated text image on top of it.
 The encrypted image can then be decrypted using the same key image to reveal the hidden text.
 The application also provides an easy-to-use graphical user interface (GUI) for managing encryption and decryption workflows.